 You might be wondering, what’s with the contradictory facts and polarizing rhetoric?
 Here’s the thing, I don’t want to lie to you; email marketing is a complex and difficult game.
 It takes all of the foundations of marketing and turns them up to 11.
 Some marketing methods stand the test of time (like the P.A.S. method), and others become outdated nearly as soon as they develop.
 Consumers are fast-evolving specimens and figuring out how to market to them via email can be daunting as heck—especially considering the fact that before you can email people, you have to amass a list of people to email.

 How do I get started with email marketing?

 Where’s an amateur to start?
 Well, right here, reading this blog, is a good place.
+(Also this guide about affiliate marketing is a helpful foundation.)
 A fair warning though: in addition to being tough at times, email marketing requires trial and error.
 The good thing is, there are 269 billion emails sent per day around the world.
 Don’t get discouraged.
 You will have plenty of opportunities to improve.
 So, without further ado, here’s a ten-step program to getting started in email marketing.

 Step 1: Choose an email service provider (aka “ESP”).

 Once you decide to get started on your email marketing adventure, the very first step is choosing an email service provider.
 Ideally, select one that can handle a lot of outgoing emails, offers quality analytics, and is optimized for global communication.
 HubSpot is a tried and true top -contender, but there are plenty of others that might serve your needs better.
 Shop around and find the one that works best for you.

 Once you have selected your ESP, get comfortable with the interface and learn as much as you can about the analytics offered.
 Familiarize yourself with industry email marketing industry terms such as click-through rate, transactional email, and multivariate testing (aka “A/B testing”).